 To be admitted to Ambrit’s Nursery class, a child must be potty trained and must be 3 years old by the 31st of August of the year of entry.
 Children then progress to Kindergarten, Prep and Grade One with their year group unless the teachers and administration feel that it would be beneficial to the child’s development to stay in a class.
 Class placements are based on age as of August 31.
-Students will be placed in classes as indicated below and must be 3, 4, 5, etc. years of age before August 31st in order to be admitted into a grade level.
+Students will be placed in classes as indicated below and must be 3, 4, 5, etc. years of age before August 31st in order to be admitted to a grade level.
 Below is a chart showing how classes are organized at Ambrit compared to the UK and USA systems.

 |Age (on 31 August)||AMBRIT||UK||USA|

 |9||Grade 4||Year 5||Grade 4|

 |14||n/a||Year 10||Grade 9|